josdejong/mathjs/docs/datatypes/bignumbers.md

 ```js
 BigNumber.config({DECIMAL_PLACES: 32});
 ```

+*Important: the bignumber.js library uses fixed point numbers and is therefore not suitable to handle extremely large (> 1e+100) and small (< 1e-100) numbers.
+To work with small numbers, `DECIMAL_PLACES` must be configured sufficiently large.*

 Big numbers can be converted to numbers and vice versa using the functions `number` and `bignumber`.
 When converting a big number to a number, the high